VernonXTA/Home-Projects/README.md

 ## Contact

-If you’re interested in my work or would like to collaborate, feel free to reach out via [your email/LinkedIn profile link].
+If you’re interested in my work or would like to collaborate, feel free to reach out via [dantehenningsen@gmail.com].

 ---